Valor-mmm/ValorsBlog/.junie/guidelines/blog_project.md

     - A consistent **Navigation Bar** with the theme toggle.
     - Unified **Typography**: Sans-serif for UI/Headers, Monospace for code snippets.
+  - **Hero Section**: The home page features a Hero section highlighting expertise, credibility, and value proposition.
+It uses custom Tailwind 4 animations for visual engagement.
   - **Responsiveness**: "Mobile-First" approach.
 Ensure touch targets are large enough and layouts stack gracefully on small screens.
   - **Interactivity**: Use subtle transitions (e.g.,